 Instead of calling a computer technician, you would fix it on your own.

-Used to describe a person who loves to gather knowledge with higher emphasis on wisdom.
+Used to describe a person who loves to gather knowledge with a higher emphasis on wisdom.
 Aristotle and Socrates were the greatest sophophiles of all time.

-“There are no foolish questions, and no man becomes a fool until he has stopped asking questions.”
+“There are no foolish questions, and no man becomes a fool until he has stopped asking questions.”Charles Proteus Steinmetz

 A person who loves books.
 Bibliophile or bibliophilism is the act of loving books.
 It may also be known as “Bookworm” for someone who loves reading or reads them for content.

-An inquisitive person is intellectually curious, eager for knowledge and likes to inquire, research and ask questions.
+An inquisitive person is intellectually curious, eager for knowledge, and likes to inquire, research and ask questions.

-“Curiosity is the very basis of education and if you tell me that curiosity killed the cat, I say only the cat died nobly.”
+“Curiosity is the very basis of education and if you tell me that curiosity killed the cat, I say only the cat died nobly.”Arnold Edinborough

-Having or showing great knowledge, mastery or learning.
+Having or showing great knowledge, mastery, or learning.
 Possessing or displaying erudition.
 “An erudious scientist.”

-It’s time to put your mind at work.
-Here is one I came up with, combination of two Latin words – Curiosus (Curious) + Amator (Lover) = Curiosamator.
+What if the most precise word for this expression hasn’t been coined yet?
+It is time to put your mind to work.
+Here is one I came up with, a combination of two Latin words – Curiosus (Curious) + Amator (Lover) = Curiosamator.
 Make yours and share with this community of knowledge.